bsdimp/mk211bsd/tests.md

 So there's a little bit of fuzz around this.
 Since /usr/src/new wasn't official until patch 80, maybe this is residual from that.
 Then again, there's this note in patch 89:
-        The 'crash' program was updated only for completeness, the program has not run (or run correctly) since 2.10.1BSD (if not before that). so I'll rate it likely harmless.
+        The 'crash' program was updated only for completeness, the program has not run (or run correctly) since 2.10.1BSD (if not before that). so I'll rate it likely harmless since the crash program likely didn't even work in 2.11BSD.
+That makes any reconstruction impossible to test, absent a tape surfacing...

 ### 84.log likely harmless